practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 $
 ```

-..where the _mand01.s_ file represents the architecture assembly code and _mand01.r_ the intermediate code.
+..where _mand01.s_ is the assembler file for the module and _mand01.r_ the reference file for linking.

 Now, let's run executable _mand01_ in the project root directory and with the first parameter set as shown here: https://fruttenboel.nl/mocka/mandel.html